Margery0011/Research-on-the-correlation-between-functional-human-genes-and-epigenetic-conservation/README.md

 If the correlation coefficient is greater than zero, it is a positive relationship.
 Conversely, if the value is less than zero, it is a negative relationship.
 A value of zero indicates that there is no relationship between the two variables.
+From the result, negative and significant correlations (p \< 0.05) were observed between gene PWDs and gene expression/variability.

 ``` r
 cor.test(Nona_essential_depmap$NN3_genePWD, Nona_essential_depmap$Log2_CPM, alternative = "less")